How to Import From China to Sell Profitably in 2021August 5, 2021 in Blog, Importing, Portal: Importing, Portal: Products

 Ordering Samples and Making Your First Order

-Once you find a great product to import, order a sample of that product from the supplier.
+Once you find a supplier for your product, most people want to order a sample first from that supplier.
+A sample gives you an idea of the overall quality of the product from that supplier and is normally the last step before you proceed to a bigger order.
 Your supplier will likely charge you a sample fee as well as the cost of air shipping that product to you (which can be anywhere from $50+)

-Once you’ve reviewed the quality of the sample, you can proceed to place a larger order.
-I normally suggest making your first order size as low as possible (the supplier’s minimum order quantity).
+Even if you think you’re going to sell a billion dollars worth of product in the first week, I suggest making your first order size as low as possible.
 You want to gradually build up the order size with your supplier over the course of two or three orders.

 When you place your order, submit an actual Purchase Order (aka an invoice) that consists of the following things: